ojokure/ezefrontend/eze/README.md

 ## Project Overview

-Eze is a simple fullstack challenge to screen prospective developers that will come onboard the Eze Development Team.
+Eze is a simple MERN Stack app.
 See the deployed product at

 [eazechallenge.herokuapp.com](https://eazechallenge.herokuapp.com).